Delivery Hero is a multinational online food ordering and delivery platform that operates in 70+ countries and partners with 500,000+ restaurants.

 I then proceeded to review the vendor journey, encompassing the order journey to success, while considering the frictions and needs identified from the two personas.
 This allowed me to distill the key insights from the vendor perspective.

-User want to receive the right payment amount on the right time
+Vendors want to receive the right payment amount on the right time

 After presenting the insights to PMs, we established key metrics, in addition to the product vision, to define the success of the project.
 These metrics were aligned with our team's OKRs for the fourth quarter.